ffrazatto/data_cleaning/CodeBook.md

 This codebook is divided in 4 sections:

-1. Variables;
+1. Variables
 2. Data Cleaning
 3. Transformations
 4. Final Data

 ## 1. Variables

-From the provided "README.txt" and "features.txt" files ("UCI HAR Dataset" folder), a good descripition is avaliable for each variable measurement and proceadure in obtaining it.
+From the provided "README.txt" and "features.txt" files (inside "UCI HAR Dataset" folder), a good descripition is avaliable for each variable measurement and proceadure in obtaining it.
 Here a more succint description will be presented, however you will notice that the title of each variable is fairly understandable by itself.

 The "morphology", so to speak, of the variable names follows this format: